Presentation

 - Develop and encourage the adoption of new policies and protocols for the governance of water management systems.

-- Developing intelligent and sustainable agricultural systems to conserve natural resources and increase production efficiency;
+- Develop smart and sustainable agricultural systems to conserve natural resources and increase production efficiency;

-- Designing and promoting the adoption of new approaches to reducing the impact of pests and pathogens on agriculture, including the impact on human health.
+- Design and promote the adoption of new approaches to reduce the impact of pests and pathogens on agriculture, including the consequences for human health.

 3. Agri-food value chain

-- Finding solutions adapted to contexts to increase efficiency in the food and water chain, reducing losses and waste;
+- Finding context-specific solutions to increase efficiency in the food and water chain, reducing losses and waste;

-- Design and implement innovative and quality models in agribusiness as a potential source of employment and economic growth.
+- Design and implement innovative, high-quality models in agribusiness as a potential source of employment and economic growth.

-Representation of the three thematic areas in research and innovation and their nexus.
-Other cross-cutting topics include soil sustainability, food security, the digital revolution, socio-economic research and stakeholder involvement and empowerment.
+Representation of the three thematic areas in research and innovation and their interconnection.
+Other cross-cutting topics include soil sustainability, food security, the digital revolution, socioeconomic research, and stakeholder involvement and capacity building.